Sgavinmills/Pixel-Challenge/README.md

     go run main.go -dir Silver

-To compare images in a sub directory Gold/GoldImages against a speciric image then use
+To compare images in a sub directory Gold against a specific image then use

     go run main.go -dir Gold -ref 0aeb3950-8d36-4c29-be82-8bcdc82eb216.raw